Lotfullah21/backend-dev/firstProject/README.md

 When you run pip freeze > requirements.txt , you're essentially creating a file named requirements.txt that contains a list of all the installed packages and their versions in the current environment.
 This file can be shared with others, allowing them to replicate your environment by running pip install -r requirements.txt.

-## WSGI (Web Server Gateway Interface)

-WSGI is designed for synchronous applications.
-It operates in a blocking, request-response model, which means it handles one request at a time in a linear fashion

-Usage: WSGI is widely used in frameworks like Django (before Django 3.0), Flask, and Pyramid.
-It works well for apps where I/O (like database queries or file reads) is not heavily concurrent.
-Limitations: WSGI struggles with real-time applications like WebSockets or long-polling connections because of its blocking nature.

-## ASGI (Asynchronous Server Gateway Interface)

-Asynchronous: ASGI is designed to handle both synchronous and asynchronous operations.
-It can manage long-lived connections and high-concurrency tasks, making it ideal for real-time apps like WebSockets, chat applications, or async API servers.

-Usage: ASGI is used by frameworks like Django (3.0+ for async support), FastAPI, and Starlette.
-It provides support for WebSockets, HTTP2, and other modern protocols.
-Flexibility: ASGI works well for both simple and complex use cases, enabling features like background tasks, WebSocket connections, and event-driven architectures.

-### websocket

-A WebSocket is a communication protocol that provides full-duplex (two-way) communication between a client (usually a web browser) and a server over a single, long-lived connection.
-Unlike traditional HTTP, where the client requests data from the server and the server responds once, WebSocket allows both the client and server to send messages to each other at any time.

 ## What is a Django App?

 A Django app is a self-contained component within a Django project that performs a specific functionality or serves a particular purpose.
 Apps can be reused across projects and are designed to be modular, making it easier to maintain and extend Django projects.